zbyju/obsidian/1. Fleeting notes/TimescaleDB.md

 Hypertables have some restrictions on unique constraints and indexes.
 If you want a unique index on a hypertable, it must include all the partitioning columns for the table.
 To learn more, see the section on [creating unique indexes on a hypertable](https://docs.timescale.com/use-timescale/latest/hypertables/hypertables-and-unique-indexes/).

 ## [Time buckets](https://docs.timescale.com/use-timescale/latest/time-buckets/#time-buckets)
+Time buckets ([`time_bucket`](https://docs.timescale.com/api/latest/hyperfunctions/time_bucket/) function, similar to PostgreSQL's [`date_bin`](https://www.postgresql.org/docs/current/functions-datetime.html#FUNCTIONS-DATETIME-BIN) function, but gives more flexibility for bucket size and start time) enable you to aggregate data by time interval.
+For example, you can group data into 5-minute, 1-hour, and 3-day buckets to calculate summary values.

+Time bucketing is essential to working with time-series data.
+You can use it to roll up data for analysis or downsampling.
+For example, you can calculate 5-minute averages for a sensor reading over the last day.
+You can perform these rollups as needed, or pre-calculate them in [continuous aggregates](https://docs.timescale.com/use-timescale/latest/continuous-aggregates/).

+This section explains how time bucketing works.
+For examples of the `time_bucket` function, see the section on [using time buckets](https://docs.timescale.com/use-timescale/latest/time-buckets/use-time-buckets/).